asotolongo/stat_record_old/README.md

 make install
 ```

---if not install,  you must make sure you can see the binary pg_config,
+If not install,  you must make sure you can see the binary pg_config,
 maybe setting PostgreSQL binary path in the OS  or setting PG_CONFIG = /path_to_pg_config/  in the makefile
 or run: `make  PG_CONFIG = /path_to_pg_config/` and  `make install  PG_CONFIG = /path_to_pg_config/`

-In postgresql database execute:
+In your database execute:
 CREATE EXTENSION stat_record CASCADE;

 After, must configurate stat_record  extension  adding to shared_preload_libraries parameter in postgresql.conf , the pg_stat_statements,stat_record libraries  like :